costeaionut/java-vault/content/Design Patterns/Creational Patterns/Builder.md

 #### 3. Fluent builders

-- the idea of a fluent builder is to allow you to chain operations on a builder.
-Instead of doing it builder.add() builder.add() we could make the add method return the builder which in turn allows to do things like this
+- The idea of a fluent builder is to allow you to chain operations on a builder.
+Instead of doing it `builder.add(); builder.add();` we could make the add method return the builder which in turn allows to do things like this

 ```java